stevearc/Battlecode-Server-Tester/README.txt

 You will need to set up ssh keys such that the repository can update without entering a password.
 The simplest way to do this is: ssh-keygen # don't enter a passphrase ssh-copy-id [server_with_repo]
-I would not recommend having a client and server share the same repository.
+I would not recommend having a client and server share the same repository if you are running both on the same computer.

 ############
 ## CONFIG ##
 ############
-The java program first tries to read from /etc/battlecode.conf and if that fails it will attempt to read from ./etc/battlecode.conf.
+The java client/server first tries to read from /etc/battlecode.conf and if that fails it will attempt to read from ./etc/battlecode.conf.
 The web interface can only read from /etc/battlecode.conf.
 Make sure the file you are using has all the appropriate information.

 #############
 ## RUNNING ##